 The above advanced solutions to VPN blocking will probably prevent VPN use being detected by DPI techniques (although the United Arab Emirates has been investing heavily in advanced internet surveillance systems).

 It is believed, however, that UAE ISP may also maintain an extensive database of VPN server IPs.
-They may therefore be easily able to determine that you are using a VPN simply by the IP you connect to (much as websites such as Netflix do).
+They may be easily able to determine that you are using a VPN simply by the IP you connect to (much as websites such as Netflix do).

 In reality, it seems unlikely that you will be prosecuted just for using a VPN to watch Netflix in the UAE.
 If you piss the authorities off in some way, however, the fact that you use a VPN may give them a dangerous weapon to use against you.

-I therefore recommend extreme caution when considering using VPN in UAE.
+We always recommend extreme caution when considering using VPN in UAE.

 A note on websites that block VPN users